Temporal Parallelisation of the HJB Equation and Continuous-Time Linear Quadratic Control: Interpolation for non-linear control

 The analogous result can be obtained for the interpolant of $f(\cdot)$.
 As the middle point is the minimum of the three, we have that $a_{g}+a_{f}\geq 0$.
 If $a_{g}+a_{f}>0$, the minimum of $L_g(x_i + s)+L_f(x_i + s)$ can be directly obtained as

 We can see that the original minimum $g_i+f_i$ is corrected downwards by the interpolation.
 If $a_{g}+a_{f}=0$, then the minimum is $g_i+f_i$.

 \begin{IEEEbiography}[{ }]{Simo S\"arkk\"a} received his MSc.\ degree (with distinction) in engineering physics and mathematics, and DSc.\ degree (with distinction) in electrical and communications engineering from Helsinki University of Technology, Espoo, Finland, in 2000 and 2006, respectively.
-Currently, he is an Associate Professor with Aalto University.
+Currently, he is a Professor with Aalto University.
 His research interests are in multi-sensor data processing and control systems.
-He has authored or coauthored over 150 peer-reviewed scientific articles and two books.
-He is a Senior Member of IEEE and serving as an Senior Area Editor of IEEE Signal Processing Letters. \end{IEEEbiography}
+He has authored or coauthored over 200 peer-reviewed scientific articles and two books.
+He is a Senior Member of IEEE. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{\'Angel F. Garc\'ia-Fern\'andez} received the telecommunication engineering degree (with honours) and the Ph.D. degree from Universidad Polit\'ecnica de Madrid, Madrid, Spain, in 2007 and 2011, respectively. \\ He is currently a Lecturer in the Department of Electrical Engineering and Electronics at the University of Liverpool, Liverpool, UK.
+\begin{IEEEbiography}[{ }]{\'Angel F. Garc\'ia-Fern\'andez} received the telecommunication engineering degree (with honours) and the Ph.D. degree from Universidad Polit\'ecnica de Madrid, Madrid, Spain, in 2007 and 2011, respectively. \\ He is currently a Senior Lecturer in the Department of Electrical Engineering and Electronics at the University of Liverpool, Liverpool, UK.
 His main research activities and interests are in the area of Bayesian estimation, with emphasis on dynamic systems and multiple target tracking.
 He was the recipient of paper awards at the International Conference on Information Fusion in 2017, 2019 and 2021. \end{IEEEbiography}